codersMom/angular100-labs-2020-06-22/Ch09-Routing/1routing/README.md

       ]
    ```

 4. Because **angular.json** was updated you need to restart the server for changes to be picked up.
-Ifit is running stop the server using control-c.
+If it is running stop the server using control-c.
 Restart the server.

 5. Let's create the **Welcome** "page" for our application.
 Use the -is flag to make the component have inline styling. (alternatively you could use --inline-style)